Hays State Prison: Conditions

 Hays is one of several high-security Georgia state prisons found to have a large percentage of inoperative locks.
-In September 2012 auditors found 42% of the locks in Hays either didn't work or could be easily defeated.
+A September 2012 article reports that auditors found 42% of the locks in Hays either didn't work or could be easily defeated.

-In 2015 a prisoner formerly at Hays stated that he was raped at the prison and sued three officials of the prison authority.
+In 2015, a prisoner (formerly at Hays) stated that he was raped at the prison and sued three officials of the prison authority.
 He stated that the prison authority failed to protect him.